BBMRI.at Legal Knowledge Base

 The Austrian Society for Human Genetics (Österreichische Gesellschaft für Humangenetik) provides an informed consent form for genetic testing (13).
 In it, issues such as obtaining patients’ consent to proceed with sample/data re-analysis to potentially detect new findings, based on technological progress of genome-wide sequencing (such as genome sequencing) are addressed.
 Also, the form covers sample and data repurposing for educational and scientific purposes.

-2. Additional Resources that may be helpful
+2. Additional resources that may be helpful

 Legal